Search

 The rules for moving wheelchairs may be different depending on the province or territory you’re in.
 Let’s take British Columbia as an example.
 There, you’ll need a special permit or license to transport wheelchairs.
 But in most other places, you won’t need one.

-Different provinces or territories might have their own specific rules about how to secure and store wheelchairs in vehicles.
-Some might follow the general guidelines from Transport Canada.
+Different provinces or territories might have their own specific rules about securing and storing wheelchairs in vehicles, while others might follow Transport Canada’s general guidelines.

 To be on the safe side, it’s a good idea to check with your local government before you travel with a wheelchair.
 They can tell you the exact laws and regulations you need to follow.
 It’s always better to be informed and make sure you’re doing everything right.